The Almost Impossible Gameshow: Gameplay

 Each contestant starts the contest with 50 lives, and takes on a series of games.
 These games are designed to be extremely difficult, hence the show's name.
 For each attempt that ends in failure, the contestant loses one life and must reattempt the game.
 The contestant can only move on to another game after one successful attempt, or after failing the game outright by making 15 failed attempts.
 If the contestant can successfully complete five games before running out of lives, they win a trophy; any contestant who runs out of lives is out of the game.

 Games

 Games are sorted into seven zones: Tunnel, Paddock, Hill, Runway, Mud Pit, Hangar and Pool.

 Contestants and winners

 Each episode has 10 contestants and many episodes ended with all the contestants out of the game, either due to running out of lives or for medical reasons.
-There was one winner in Series 2: Leo the medical student.
+There was one winner in Series 1, Saylan, and one in Series 2, Leo the medical student.